UoW-ATM/Mercury/docs/Modules.rst

 specific run.

 We thus use a different strategy, by assigning methods dynamically at runtime to roles.
-For instance, in this example, we would first define the new or modified methods outside of any classes:
+For instance, in this example, we would first define the new or modified methods outside of any class:

 .. code:: python